-Japanese nuclear restarts and the global gas market06 May, 2013
+Japanese nuclear restarts and the global gas market

 As a result of the nuclear closures, Japan is now confronting an explosion in energy costs as import volumes of gas and oil have increased at the same time the yen has declined.
 Nuclear power remains deeply unpopular in Japan.
 But the new Japanese government is confronting the harsh reality that it cannot afford a nuclear free future.
 The scale and pace of Japanese nuclear restarts will be instrumental in shaping the evolution of the LNG market over the next two years.